-- Chief Executive Officer - Presidents - Vice President of Facilities, Real Estate and Asset Management - Executive Director, Security and Risk Management
+- Chief Executive Officer

+- Presidents

+- Vice President, Safety & Security

 These positions will be collectively referred to as "Responsible Authorities" for emergency notification purposes.
 In reference to any of these positions, in the absence of the referenced individual, their designee will have the authority.
 These positions will typically be responsible for developing the content and distributing the notifications as described.